jordanjmartinez/active-directory-lab/README.md

 # 1. Objectives

+This lab simulates a real-world Windows enterprise environment to practice Active Directory administration, GPO enforcement, user management, and secure network design.
+The objectives below cover both foundational setup and advanced tasks to reinforce practical IT skills.

 - Build an enterprise domain controller and network from scratch
 - Practice user/group administration, GPO deployment, and access control
 - Configure OU structured based on departments for scalable management